CharlesTaylor7/acronymia/README.md

 ## Features

+### Host
+The first person to join the game is granted host privileges which include a debug view and the ability to impersonate or kick any player.

+There is no multi-game support.
+It only supports one active game running at a time.

 ### Letter Bag
 The ratio of letters matches the ratio of first letters in the english language.
 Table pulled from [Wikipedia](https://en.wikipedia.org/wiki/Letter_frequency#Relative_frequencies_of_the_first_letters_of_a_word_in_English_language).